Public Sector

 Public organisations often have intricate hierarchies and decision-making processes.
 Training programs need to address these complexities, helping employees understand their roles within the larger governmental framework and how to effectively navigate bureaucratic structures to achieve desired outcomes.

-Adapting to Political Changes
+Adapting to political changes

 The public sector is inherently influenced by political shifts.
 As administrations change, so do priorities and policies.
 Training initiatives must prepare employees to adapt to these transitions seamlessly, ensuring continuity of services despite changing political landscapes.